suhenady/Freelance-Solutions/README.md

 # Freelance-Solutions

-Coding solutions to my freelnace work changes and updates.
+Coding solutions to my freelance work and commits.